Report a Sexual Assault

 - In person at 1250 North 800 East | USU campus map

 A specialized unit that includes a confidential SAAVI advocate and a dedicated law enforcement detective respond to reported incidents of sexual misconduct.
 The advocate offers assistance with filing protective orders, sexual violence protective orders, and dating violence protective orders.

-If a report comes in soon after a sexual assault occurs, USU Police will perform an initial interview, talk about preserving evidence and encourage the victim to get a sexual assault forensic exam at Cache Valley Hospital, and provide the victim with information about resources to help them both on and off campus.
+If a report comes in soon after a sexual assault occurs, USU Police will perform an initial interview, talk about preserving evidence, and encourage the victim to get a sexual assault forensic exam at Cache Valley Hospital.
+The victim is also provided with information about resources to help them both on and off campus.

 Crimes of sexual violence are particularly traumatizing, and a police investigation can be a difficult process.
 USU Police have a SAAVI victim advocate embedded in the department to offer emotional support and help victims navigate the process and connect with accommodations and resources.

 Best practices now call for waiting approximately two sleep cycles before conducting a more in-depth interview with the victim.
 Victims likely remember more about the event once they have had time to process the trauma, and this interview often reveals more leads.

 More than 90% of sexual assaults are perpetrated by someone the victims knows, including a friend, dating partner, or even a spouse.
 A victim may feel confused when someone they know violates their trust.
 They may feel unsure about proceeding with a police investigation, and this can result in a delay between when an assault occurs and when it is reported.